DevbratAnuragi/SocialCompassRelease/README.md

-Of course\!
-Here is the guide converted into a clean and readable Markdown format.

 # End-to-End Guide: Local LLM Server & Unity/XREAL App

 A quick guide to run the local LLM server and dashboard, and build/run the Unity app on XREAL/Android.